Keto Churro Chaffle

 All you need to make a low-carb chaffle recipe are:

 - Shredded Hard Mozzarella Cheese – you can’t use soft mozzarella in chaffle recipes.
 The texture will be too soft and watery.
 Both versions of mozzarella are keto-friendly.

 - Almond Flour – I recommend ultra-fine almond flour with a golden white color for the best texture.
-Almond meal works as well, but the color of the chaffles comes out darker and the texture slightly dryer.
+Almond meal works as well, but the color of the chaffles comes out darker, and the texture is slightly dryer.
 Both are keto-friendly flours.